Stop Coggins Slaughter!

 If you are interested in being the representative for your state, please e-mail us at donblazer@donblazer.com so we can start building a strong, organized network.

-I have had lots of e-mail in support of my article on EIA.
+What You Can Do I have had lots of e-mail in support of my article on EIA.
 (No mail saying I am wrong, or pointing out how I have missed the point, or simply don't understand why the slaughter of horses is necessary.)
 Most of those writing have asked, "But what can we do?"

-Help me gather information and help me spread the word.
+This is what you can do: Help me gather information and help me spread the word.
 If you would take the time to call your state representative or your state senator and ask them if they are even aware of the law which mandates the quarantine or slaughter of horses, and then send me the name of the legislator, his or her answer, and the name of your state's veterinarian, I can use the information in upcoming columns.
+I will thank you in upcoming columns as "those who have helped" without using your names, unless you want me to.
+This battle to stop government from killing our horses simply to generate income for special interests is not going to be easy or short.
+I want government to recogize a new special interest group--horsemen.
+Thanks for asking, Don Blazer Click here to find your state's web site

 I will thank you in upcoming columns as "those who have helped" without using your names, unless you want me to.